back4app/back4app-rest/docs/guide/security.md

 ## Querying Objects with Permissions

 If an object has permissions defined, it will only be visible to users on the permission list.
-For example, in a database with two books: one public and one accesible to the user `jack`, the following queries may be performed.
+For example, in a database with two books, one public and one accesible to the user `jack`, the following queries may be performed.

 A query with session token (user with id `d23a49d8-e38a-4257-a44f-7ae927cc2259` logged in before):